OliverCadman/nubiyan_twist_ci_ms1/TESTING.md

 4. Item Modal Windows
    1. Confirm that images are displayed in all modal windows, and all images relate to the images shown in their relative bootstrap cards.
-   2. Confirm that all text content is contrasted sufficiently againt background.
+   2. Confirm that all text content is contrasted sufficiently against background.
    3. Hover over images to confirm alt text displays successfully - *again, titles were added to the each image's containing div in order to display alt text on hovering*
-   4. Click Add-to-Basket button to ensure this adds product to basket.
+   4. Click each 'Buy-From-Bootcamp' button to confirm there are no broken external links, and each link opens up in a seperate tab/window.
    5. Click Close button and on main page (anywhere but the modal window) to confirm the modal window closes as expected.
-   6. Hover over 'Add-to-Basket' and 'Close' buttons to confirm they respond as expected - *the difference in border thickness resulted in the modal window expanding slightly when the buttons were hovered over.
+   6. Hover over 'Buy from Bootcamp' and 'Close' buttons to confirm they respond as expected - *the difference in border thickness resulted in the modal window expanding slightly when the buttons were hovered over.
 Border thickness was changed to match the thickness of button's borders before hovering*
-   7. Select all options in Colour and Sizes dropdown list, in T-Shirt Modal to confirm they function correctly.

-5. Checkout Window
-   1. Reduce device size to confirm that header font and background size decrease as expected.
-   2. Confirm that all input's placeholder text is displayed correctly.
-   3. Click purchase button before filling any input fields, to confirm the 'required' attribute functions as expected - *a mistake was initially made in the placement of the modal footer, resulting in div containing the 'Purchase' and 'Close' buttons being situated outside of the form.
-This has since been rectified, and 'required' attribute now works as expected.*
-   4. Hover over 'Purchase' and 'Close' buttons to confirm that they respond as expected.
-   4. Fill in Delivery details and check 'Same as Billing Address' checkbox to confirm that this functionality works as expected.

 6. Footer
    1. Testing already verified since HTML code is identical across all pages.